 When it comes to getting fit, many people’s first thought is getting a gym membership.
 But frankly, the gym is not for everyone, especially if you don’t like dealing competing for machines and dealing with the show-offs.
-That’s why many people (especially now) are opting to buy exercise machines that they can use at home.
+That’s why many people are opting to buy exercise machines that they can use for their home workout routine.
 Of course, if you’re just getting into fitness, you might not want to sink a month’s rent into one machine, which is why we’ve rounded up some of the best affordable treadmills.
 Almost all of the options below are under $500.

 Before getting to the best affordable treadmills, it’s worth breaking down what you can (and can’t) expect with a sub-$500 treadmill.
 Here at SPY, we’ve reviewed some of the best treadmills from top brands like NordicTrack and Peloton, in addition to popular pieces of home exercise equipment such as ellipticals and spin bikes.

 However, you need to manage your expectations if you have a hard price limit of $500.
 Even the best cheap treadmills have limitations, and in this price range, you aren’t going to find features such as heart rate monitoring, built-in video screens, weight limits above 300 pounds and super-quiet motors.
 Likewise, cheap treadmills may last two to three years depending on use, while premier treadmills from Nordictrack can last up to a decade.
 You’ll need to factor in the cost of replacing your equipment when shopping.

 In addition, many of the most affordable treadmills will be manual.
 Manual treadmills can’t really compete with electric treadmills in terms of speed and features, and manual treadmills will generally have lower weight limits and will be designed for walking, not running.
 That said, manual treadmills will be lighter, more portable, easier to store and easier to maintain.
 For the casual at-home athlete who may want a winter-friendly way to get their steps in, these can be great.